FOR IMMEDIATE RELEASE

-This award will be delivered as follows and OICA will serve as intermediary.
+These recent awards will be delivered as follows and OICA will serve as intermediary.

-Serving Adults – Clark County OIC – Portland OIC – Tri-County OIC – Philadelphia OIC – Total DOL dollars $4,424,458.
+• Serving Adults – Clark County OIC – Portland OIC – Tri-County OIC – Philadelphia OIC – Total DOL dollars $4,424,458.

-Serving Young Adults – American Indian OIC – Rocky Mount OIC – Portland OIC – Chester County OIC – Total DOL dollars $4,362,911.
+• Serving Young Adults – American Indian OIC – Rocky Mount OIC – Portland OIC – Chester County OIC – Total DOL dollars $4,362,911.

 “We, as an organization, are honored to be able to do this work as we stand on the shoulders of our founder Leon H. Sullivan, for having the vision of creating an organization built to help those most in need.
 After 50+ years, we are still here, and still working to provide quality services for those who need us the most.
 With our “strength in numbers” approach leveraging best and promising practices, we’ve been able to replicate OIC South Florida’s reentry model program with enhancements.
 We are proud to have this vote of confidence from the Department of Labor as we work toward expanding our national programs.
 We thank Newton Sanon, President of OIC South Florida and his team for putting us on this important journey,” said James Haynes president and board chair of OICA.